-Challenge 959 had me pecking keys with my eyes closed and assigning meaning.
-'G'iles was easy and a potential crossover with 'D'or sounded interesting.
+Challenge #959 had me pecking keys with my eyes closed and assigning meaning to the result, four letters for subjects and a number for word count.
+Mine was GDIO-5(00).
+'G'iles was easy and a crossover meeting with 'D'or sounded interesting.
 'I'nitiative came next as I'd decided to write about dragons.
-Stuck on the last one I decided to go with the next o-noun/verb my botany teacher said that I hadn't thought of already.
-Fortunately 'O'rganisms was a good one to play around with...
+Stumped, the next 'o' to pop up in my botany class: 'O'rganisms.

-Giles was sitting in the waiting room of the place, drinking some bottled water, when his own backpack opened an eye an winked at him.
+Giles was sitting in the waiting room of the palace, drinking some bottled water, when his own backpack opened an eye and winked at him.
 Hearing teenage laughter in the background, Giles resolutely ignored the apparition until both it and the boy who was causing it went away.

 “King Dor,” Giles began, once he'd been allowed to enter the throne room and bow before the man.
 “I have come from a different, magically-active version of Earth than the one you visited, in order to ask for help.
 Not in the form of magical weapons or powerful magicians, as I’m to understand they wouldn’t work reliably, but in the form of skilled personnel.

 “You see,” Giles continued.
 “We had a single dragon fly through a multidimensional breach and take up residence in our reality.
 There’s ten of them at the moment and we haven’t had much luck in reducing their numbers.
 Our military, or at least a segment of it called the Initiative, has been called in to do battle with the creatures, with very mixed results.
 This metaplane lacks the exact species we’re facing, but I believe your warriors can ‘think on their feet’ and know enough dragon fighting theory

 to improve our chances of containing the ‘problem’.
 We, I, uh, lost my best... friend in repairing the breach in the first place so we’re very...”